 At the same time, I was working for a national recruitment co as a Health and social care consultant and my Sister Naomi as a care worker for another agency.
 We were all a bit fed up with the way the agencies we worked for were run.
 No training was offered, and no one appeared to know who was experienced enough to do what and it was always a drive for money over quality.
 Steph and Naomi approached Hertfordshire County Council to ask if they could provide domiciliary care work by booking them directly.
-They told her that they could, but that I would have to present our documentation in the same way that their approved agencies did.
-I joined them within a few weeks.
+They told them that they could, but that we would have to apply to become an approved agency and meet their compliance standards.
+They applied, were successful and I joined them within a few weeks.

 So, with no funding, no planning and nothing but the love of the work we started Abbots Care.

 With no capital behind us we were our own care workers and unpaid managers while we set the work up and recruited.
 We worked running the agency from our own spare bedrooms using a very large 1990’s mobile phone!
 We lived in and around Abbots Langley, so we became Abbots Care.
 We held a car boot sale to raise money to buy equipment such as an answerphone!

 Our first customers were the NHS via continuing care.
 Our first employees were friends and colleagues.
 We tapped into the vast army of people who were interested in this work and trained them ourselves.